openspending/spendingstories/README.md

 ## How to customize Spending Stories

-TODO (Where are the views representing the stories, how to change the branding)
+TODO (Where are the views representing the stories, how to change the branding, title, logo, colors)

 ## How to translate Spending Stories